 The Rosebank field is located approximately 80 miles north-west of the Shetland Islands.
 The field was discovered in 2004 and has since been appraised with five wells.
-The field is operated by Equinor (80.0%) with Ithaca Energy holding a 20% non-operated interest.
+The field is operated by Adura (80.0%) with Ithaca Energy holding a 20% non-operated interest.
 Ithaca Energy’s interest was acquired through its acquisition of Siccar Point Energy in June 2022.

 The Rosebank field has recoverable resources estimated at around 300 million barrels of oil from phase 1 and 2, with Phase 1 targeting an estimated 245 million barrels of oil.
 The field will be developed with subsea wells tied back to a redeployed Floating Production Storage and Offloading vessel (FPSO), with first production expected in 2026-2027.
 The Rosebank field will produce in excess of 21 MMSCF of natural gas every day, the equivalent to the daily use of Aberdeen City.

 The Rosebank development has been optimised to reduce carbon emissions, in line with the North Sea Transition Deal, with the FPSO designed to be electrification-ready.
-Ithaca Energy and Equinor continue to collaborate with government and industry stakeholders to pursue a regional solution for power from shore to Rosebank and nearby fields with the objective of minimising carbon emissions from production.
+Ithaca Energy and Adura continue to collaborate with government and industry stakeholders to pursue a regional solution for power from shore to Rosebank and nearby fields with the objective of minimising carbon emissions from production.

 Reach out to find out more on how we’re redefining North Sea oil and gas production